Solarserpent/ResistanceCalc/README.md

 Once the repository is downloaded you should see a directory structure.
 There will be a file named ResistanceCalc.sln file.
 Double-click on that file to open the solution for running, debugging and editting.

-To easily run tests and check test results you can open the Test Explorer by going to the <i>Test > Windows > Test Explorer</i> or by hitting Ctl+E then T.
+To easily run tests and check test results you can open the Test Explorer by going to the <i>Test > Windows > Test Explorer</i> or by hitting Ctrl+E then T.